SOLIDSoftworks/terraform-azure-vsts-private-build-agent/README.md

 **location**: This is the location of the build agent on Azure.
 Defaults to **East US**. _Be aware that changing this might break the terraform plan since the VM size is always set to Standard_DS1_v2.
 This should be set as a variable later._

 **vsts_agent_group**: Sets what group the agent should be put into.
 Defaults to **default**

-## Stability
-The provisioning script doesn't directly run the **config.sh** for configuring the build agent.
-If it does, the Terraform cli deadlocks.
-Instead, a job is scheduled on the build agent to run the script <1 minute after the Terraform script has finished.

-This hack makes it so that the Terraform script can finish it's run.
-If the **config.sh** script fails however, the node will **not** be marked as tainted.